predatorray/mental-texas-holdem/README.md

 ![screenshot](https://github.com/predatorray/mental-texas-holdem/blob/assets/screenshot.png?raw=true)

-A **Peer-to-Peer**, **serverless** Texas Hold'em game that runs purely on browsers using WebRTC.
+Mental Texas Hold'em is a **Peer-to-Peer**, **serverless** Texas Hold'em game that runs purely in browsers using WebRTC.

-A live demo is available [here](https://www.predatorray.me/mental-texas-holdem/).
+Play a live demo [here](https://www.predatorray.me/mental-texas-holdem/).

 ## Highlights

 ### Serverless

 The game leverages a WebRTC framework called [PeerJS](https://peerjs.com), where no peer-to-peer data goes through the server once connections are established.
-Techinically, there is no "Game Server" running in the background, but instead, every player is engaged in "server"ing the game, even including shuffling the deck and dealing cards.
+Technically, there is no "Game Server" running in the background.
+Instead, every player is involved in "serving" the game, including shuffling the deck and dealing cards.
 The host, who creates the game, merely acts as a hub that proxies the data sent by those who join the game later.